KennyWho/hapi-api-doc-cn/API.md

     - `vhost` - (可选) a domain string or an array of domain strings for limiting the route to only requests with a matching host header field.
-Matching is done against the hostname part of the header only (excluding the port).
-Defaults to all hosts.
+Matching is done against the hostname part of the header only (excluding the port). 默认为 all hosts.

     - `handler` - (required when [`handler`](#route.options.handler) is not set) the route handler function called to generate the response after successful authentication and